Shoot the Bullet: Gameplay

+Aya (centre) photographing the danmaku of Alice (top).

-To take pictures, the film must be fully loaded into the camera (100%).
-The player can move at three speeds, the normal speed, the focused speed, and a super-focused speed which also allows for high-speed film loading.
+To take pictures, the film of the camera must be fully loaded, which increases passively.
+The player can move at three speeds, a normal speed, a focused speed, and a super-focused speed which allows for the camera's film to be loaded quicker.
 When taking pictures, the player can hold the shoot button to control the viewfinder while the picture frame shrinks — this can be used to zoom in on the boss.
 During this time, all bullets on screen are slowed down and Aya cannot move.
-If the shoot button is held for too long, the film will get overexposed and Aya would have to reload the film.
+If the shoot button is held for too long, the film will get overexposed and has to be reloaded.
 The player can also press the shoot button once without holding to take a snapshot around Aya.
 For every picture taken, Aya will need to reload the film from 0% again before she can take another picture.
 Only photos that contain an image of the boss ("Success" pictures) will be taken into account when tallying up the score.

 Plot

 Aya Shameimaru is the tengu reporter of the Gensokyo newspaper Bunbunmaru Shinbun, which she self-manages.
 Aya goes to search for suitable news topics by taking pictures of bullet patterns with her analog camera.
-She decides not to shoot subjects herself, because she doesn't want her own bullets in the picture.
-No one actually knows what she does with these pictures except herself.
+However, she decides not to shoot the subjects with her own danmaku as she does not want her own bullets in her photographs.
+No one knows what she does with these pictures except herself.

 Apart from the game's synopsis, there is no traditional plot to follow.
-Aya faces a majority of bosses from past Touhou Project installments in levels featuring their Spell Cards.
-After reaching a preset score, she will leave a scene-specific comment of that Spell Card.
+Aya faces a majority of bosses from past Touhou Project installments in levels featuring their spell cards.
+After reaching a preset score, she will leave a scene-specific comment of that spell card.

-The list of characters that Aya encounters are, in this order, Rumia, Wriggle Nightbug, Cirno, Letty Whiterock, Alice Margatroid, Keine Kamishirasawa, Reisen U. Inaba, Medicine Melancholy, Tewi Inaba, Hong Meiling, Patchouli Knowledge, Chen, Youmu Konpaku, Sakuya Izayoi, Remilia Scarlet, Ran Yakumo, Yuyuko Saigyouji, Eirin Yagokoro, Kaguya Houraisan, Komachi Onozuka, Shikieiki Yamaxanadu, Flandre Scarlet, Yukari Yakumo, Fujiwara no Mokou, and Suika Ibuki.
+The characters Aya faces off against are recurring bosses from previous Touhou games from Embodiment of Scarlet Devil to Phantasmagoria of Flower View.